Manage Access Grants#

 }

 4. Once the user acts on a request, the Access Management app redirects the user to the requesting app using the redirectUrl parameter received earlier.
-The id of the access grant/denial is added to the redirect URL.
-The requesting app can use getAccessGrantFromRedirectUrl to get the access grant.
+The id of the Access Grant/Denial is added to the redirect URL.
+The requesting app can use getAccessGrantFromRedirectUrl to get the Access Grant.

 The requesting app can pass the id of the VC to getAccessGrant to retrieve the Access Grant.